Frequently Asked Questions

 What are digests and how do I sign up?

-Subscribing to a digest will email you on a daily or weekly basis with all the activity in a group, which includes forums, blogs, wikis, videos, etc. Digests are unique to each community.
-By default, when you join a group you will not receive any email digests.
+Subscribing to a digest will email you on a daily or weekly basis with all the activity in a community, which includes forums, blogs, wikis, videos, etc. Digests are unique to each community.
+By default, when you join a community you will receive a weekly digest.

 There are 3 digest options: